Shalini Shankar

 2004 “Reel to Real: Desi Teens' Linguistic Engagements with Bollywood.”
 Pragmatics14(2-3): 317-335.
 Reprinted in Beyond Yellow English: Toward a Linguistic Anthropology of Asian Pacific America, Angela Reyes and Adrienne Lo, eds.
 Pp. 309-324.
 New York: Oxford University Press, 2009.

-In Production.
-“Spelling Materially: Words, Brand, and Circulation.”
+2017 “Spelling Materially: Words, Brand, and Circulation.”
 In Language Materiality: Theoretical and Ethnographic Explorations, J. Cavanaugh and S. Shankar, eds.
+Pages 87-104.
 Cambridge University Press.

 2016 “Reflections on Professional Sports and Immigrant Life.”
 In Asian American Sporting Cultures, Stanley Thangaraj, Constancio Arnoldo, and Christina Chin, eds.
 NYU Press.